alma-oss/fkafka-application/README.md

 - see http://consul-1.infra.pprod/ui/devel1-services/services/development-nugetServer-common-stable for detailed information (and port)

 ## Custom Kafka Application functions
-_NOTE: All functions has the first argument for the `state: ConfigurationParts<'Event>`, but this is current state of the application and it is passed implicitly in the background by computed expression._
+_NOTE: All functions has the first argument for the `state: Configuration<'Event>`, but this is current state of the application and it is passed implicitly in the background by computed expression._

 | Function | Arguments | Description |
 | --- | --- | --- |